20 Best Places to Visit in the South of France

 11. Lourdes & Pyrénées Nature Sites

-12. Marseille, the Calanques & Cassis
+12. Marseilles, the Calanques & Cassis

-A fish market is held every morning at the harbor, and the restaurants around the waterfront are the best places to visit to sample the gastronomic specialty of Marseille, bouillabaisse (seafood stew).
+A fish market is held every morning at the harbor, and the restaurants around the waterfront are the best places to visit to sample the gastronomic specialty of Marseilles, bouillabaisse (seafood stew).
 The upscale Restaurant Miramar (12 Quai du Port) is famous for its bouillabaisse.

 It is even possible to take an Electric Bike Tour to the Calanques from Marseille.
-This full-day tour traverses the wild terrain of the Calanques with a stop at a beach for swimming and lunch, and concludes with a visit to the Basilique Notre-Dame de la Garde, one of the top tourist attractions in Marseille.
+This full-day tour traverses the wild terrain of the Calanques with a stop at a beach for swimming and concludes with a visit to the Basilique Notre-Dame de la Garde, one of the top tourist attractions in Marseille.

 13. Ancient Roman Monuments & Archaeological Sites

 Both Arles in Provence and Nice on the French Riviera have fascinating ancient Roman ruins, among their other tourist attractions.
-The Roman Amphitheater in Arles was designed for a large audience to attend gladiator fights and theatrical events.
-In the Cimiez Quarter of Nice are the ancient ruins of Cemenelum, revealing vestiges of the Roman baths and amphitheater.
+The Arènes d'Arles was once used for gladiator fights and today hosts cultural performances.
+In the Cimiez quarter of Nice are the ancient ruins of Cemenelum, revealing vestiges of the Roman baths and amphitheater.

-An important town during classical antiquity, Orange boasts a UNESCO-listed Théâtre Antique (Roman theater dating to the 1st-century).
+An important town during classical antiquity, Orange boasts a UNESCO-listed Théâtre Antique (Roman theater dating to the 1st century).
 This incredibly well-preserved ancient theater today hosts the renowned Chorégies d'Orange music festival, as well as other cultural events.

-In the Haut-Vaucluse area of Provence, Orange is a 30-minute drive away from Vaison-la-Romaine, which is considered one of the "Plus Beaux Détours de France" (France's official list of places worthy of a detour).
+In the Haut-Vaucluse area of Provence, Orange is a 30-minute drive away from Vaison-la-Romaine, which is considered one of the Plus Beaux Détours de France (France's official list of places worthy of a detour).